-4.2.3 Ensuring that budgeting and resource planning is informed by realistic revenue and capital estimates and aims to deliver objectives, strategies and plans in a sustainable
+4.2.3 Ensuring that budgeting and resource planning is informed by realistic revenue and capital estimates and aims to deliver objectives, strategies and | Score out of 10: 7 plans in a sustainable manner.

 The Council's revenue and capital budget frameworks are underpinned by regular and proactive review of the full range of factors influencing the costs of delivering its services and the resources available to fund them.
-The budget framework thus now reflects provision for significant additional sums in respect of these on-going COVID-related impacts, as well as an increased level of unallocated general reserves and COVID-specific reserves funding.
+The budget framework also includes sums in respect of a small number of on-going COVID-related impacts.